Submerged Arc Welding Tractor Delivers Productivity Benefits

-Submerged arc welding is a wire-fed process that is best performed using mechanical equipment that typically cannot leave the shop.
-SAW is often used with carbon steels, stainless steels and some nickel alloys, and it is best suited for materials that are 1/2-inch to 5 inches thick or more.
-It can be used to weld material as thin as 1/8 inch, by accounting for travel speed and heat input to avoid burn-through.
+Submerged arc welding is a wire-fed process best performed using mechanical equipment that typically cannot leave the shop.
+Operations often use SAW with carbon steels, stainless steels and some nickel alloys.
+It works best on materials that are 1/2-inch to 5 inches thick or more.
+Operations can also use SAW to weld material as thin as 1/8 inch, by accounting for travel speed and heat input to avoid burn-through.

-In SAW, a granular flux is used to protect the arc from the atmosphere; the process name refers to the fact that the arc itself is buried in the flux, so the arc is not visible when parameters are correctly set and the layer of flux is sufficient.
+SAW uses a granular flux to protect the arc from the atmosphere.
+The process name refers to the fact that the arc itself is buried in the flux, so the arc is not visible when parameters are correctly set and the layer of flux is sufficient.
 The wire is fed through a torch that moves along the weld joint.
 The arc heat melts the wire, flux and base material to form a molten weld pool.
 Depending on its design, the flux can also add alloying elements to the weld metal to alter the chemical and mechanical properties of the weld.
 Single wire SAW applications can achieve deposition rates of up to 35 pounds per hour, depending on wire size, type and polarity.

-Using a SAW tractor accomplishes the task of getting the flux, wire, torch and process controls into a small compact tool that can be easily moved to the work.
+Using a SAW tractor accomplishes the task of getting the flux, wire, torch and process controls into a small compact tool that operators can easily move to the work.

 Welding applications with long and straight weld joints on repetitive parts are well-suited to using a three-wheeled tractor accessory with the SAW process.
 Examples of these types of applications include T-joint or fillet welds that are at least 5 to 10 feet long, such as when fabricating structural boxes or trailer frames.

 When your part is large enough, the tractor can simply ride on the part.
-If the part is not large enough, something can be fabricated for the tractor to ride on, and the torch can be manipulated to the necessary location.
+If the part is not large enough, you can fabricate something for the tractor to ride on, and manipulate the torch to the necessary location.
 This allows you to perform SAW where you may not have considered it possible.

 Because a SAW tractor is self-propelled, it mechanizes the process and provides even greater benefits for productivity and operator comfort.
 For welds on thicker materials that require multiple passes, using a three-wheeled tractor with SAW may allow you to eliminate multiple passes and complete the weld in one pass — saving time and money.